Explore the Northern Isles on a week of spectacular easy coastal walking and sightseeing

 Day 5, 6 & 7.

-These are our two days to explore Shetland, and there are a huge number of possibilities.
+These are our three days to explore Shetland, and there are a huge number of possibilities.
 Here are some ideas to get you excited about the trip!

 Good to know: